mr-bt/manager.README/README.md

 # Motivations behind this document
 Having been inspired by several documents/posts on the importance of a Manager’s README, I’ve decided to kick things off on Github with my own edition.
 You might find my document close to those you find online and sometimes a copy & paste and that’s OK, it just means I couldn’t put it in better words.

-This document will always be a work in progress.
-It’s meant to be documentation on me and for my direct reports to know what to expect.
-To my indirect reports, have a read to know where your line manager is coming from.
+This document will always be a work in progress and it’s meant to be documentation on me.

 Few reasons for this document to exist:
 * Writing and maintaining this document helps me refine my thoughts, expectations and self-awareness